kylefox1/Quartz-Test/content/Garden-1/NC2I-Multistakeholder-2021_1112-V0.1.md

 1. Worker/Expert
 2. Consumer
 3. Philanthropist
-4. Developer
+4. User/Developer (i.e., Licensees)
 5. Staff `recently included.
 May change to *worker* later.`
+6. Supporters

 # Why multi-stakeholder?

 Multi-stakeholder makes the most sense because the Association's outputs are wide and varied.
-As a research cooperative, the Association is akin to a research institute (and possibly a professional society), thus the additional types the Association can include:
+As a research cooperative, the Association is akin to a research institute (and possibly a professional society), thus the additional types the Association can include (based on outputs or goods/services):

 1. Data
 2. Tech